 1. Brainstorm Topics Using Why, How, and What

-You can gain significant traffic with stellar content, but visitors will only turn into customers if the topics are directly related to your business.
-Instead of using keyword research to inform what topics you should write, consider your target audience, the services and products you offer, and your brand’s tone.
-Then brainstorm content topics that incorporate why your company exists, how it does what it does, what it produces, and the results therein.
+You can gain significant traffic with stellar content, but visitors will only become customers if the topics are directly related to your business.
+Instead of using keyword research to inform what topics you should write, consider your target audience, services and products, and brand tone.

 2. Provide Genuine Value to Your Audience